nathanMcL/nathanMcL.github.io/CSP_Readme.md

 Unexpected outbound fetch() or XMLHttpRequest.<br>

-### (07/27/2025.1342) Dark Games
+### (07/27/2025.1342) Dark Games...

-Compilation of known, real-world `Server-Side Attacks`—cataloged to educate, secure, and defend the server hosted on Azure, containerized with Docker, and served to the GitHub Pages frontend. <br>
+Compilation of known, real-world `Server-Side Attacks`—cataloged to educate, secure, and defend the server hosted on Azure, containerized with Docker, and served to GitHub Pages frontend. <br>

 Note: These are not theories. <br>

 ---